 - Pasta salad with mint yogurt dressing.

-- Low-carb cauliflower rice with chicken or coconut flavored cauliflower rice.
+- Low-carb cauliflower rice with chicken or cauliflower rice stir fry.

 - Orange butter salmon or 5 ingredient garlic prawns.